kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/ldap/_index.md

 - `membershipAttributeName`: case-insensitive name of the attribute that contains the names of the groups an entry is member of.
 Defaults to `memberOf` if not provided.
 - `allowedGroups`: DNs of the user groups that are allowed to access the secured upstream.
+- `searchFilter`: The filter to use when searching for a member to, then, authorize.

 To better understand how this configuration is used, let's go over the steps that Gloo Edge performs when it detects a request that needs to be authenticated with LDAP: